 \section{Introduction}

-Stellar flares are sudden, intense bursts of energy caused by magnetic reconnection events in a star's atmosphere, releasing large amounts of radiation across the electromagnetic spectrum.
-Magnetic activity is especially pronounced on M dwarfs, causing flares to be both more frequent and more energetic relative to their quiescent luminosity compared to solar-type stars.
-The implications of this increased activity are particularly significant in the context of exoplanet habitability: energetic flares can erode planetary atmospheres and expose planetary surfaces to harmful ultraviolet and X-ray radiation \citep{Segura_2010, Howard_2018, Tilley_2019}.
-On the other hand, stellar flares may be the only source of increased ultraviolet radiation needed to induce prebiotic photochemical reactions on planets orbiting M dwarfs \citep{Rimmer_2018}.
+Stellar flares are intense bursts of energy caused by magnetic reconnection in a star's atmosphere, which release large amounts of radiation across the electromagnetic spectrum.
+Magnetic activity is especially pronounced on M dwarfs, making flares more frequent and energetic relative to their quiescent luminosity than on solar-type stars.
+This increased activity has important implications for exoplanet habitability: energetic flares can erode planetary atmospheres and expose planetary surfaces to harmful ultraviolet and X-ray radiation \citep{Segura_2010, Howard_2018, Tilley_2019}.
+Conversely, stellar flares may be the only source of increased ultraviolet radiation needed to induce prebiotic photochemical reactions on planets orbiting M dwarfs \citep{Rimmer_2018}.
 As M dwarfs are the most common hosts of terrestrial exoplanets in the habitable zone, understanding the flare activity on these stars is crucial to assessing their potential to support life \citep{Ribas_2023}.

-To characterise flare activity, large photometric surveys such as those conducted by the Transiting Exoplanet Survey Satellite (TESS) have become central.
-TESS offers long-duration, near-continuous observations of large samples of stars up to a 20-second cadence, ideal for detecting stochastic events such as flares and constructing flare frequency distributions (FFDs) \citep{Gunther_2020, Pietras_2022}.
+To characterise flare activity, large photometric surveys such as the Transiting Exoplanet Survey Satellite (TESS) have become central.
+TESS offers long-duration, near-continuous observations of large samples of stars up to a 20-second cadence, which is ideal for detecting stochastic events such as flares and constructing flare frequency distributions (FFDs) \citep{Gunther_2020, Pietras_2022}.
 In contrast, the CHaracterising ExOPlanet Satellite (CHEOPS) observes a smaller number of targets with ultra-high photometric precision and shorter observational windows (typically 99 minutes per visit) but at higher cadence (up to 3 seconds) \citep{Benz_2021}.
-This complementary observing strategy enables CHEOPS to probe short-duration, low-energy flares that TESS cannot recover, thereby extending the lower energy end of the FFDs \citep{Bruno_2024, Poyatos_2025}.
+This complementary observing strategy enables CHEOPS to probe short-duration, low-energy flares that TESS cannot recover, extending the lower-energy end of the FFDs \citep{Bruno_2024, Poyatos_2025}.
 Together, the two missions offer a unique opportunity to characterise the full energy range of flare activity on M dwarfs.